doublemo/nakama-plus/README.md

 * **Purchase Validation** - Validate in-app purchases and subscriptions.
 * **In-App Notifications** - Send messages and notifications to connected client sockets.
 * **Runtime code** - Extend the server with custom logic written in Lua, TypeScript/JavaScript, or native Go code.
+* **Cluster Support** - Supports Nakama for distributed deployment, with data synchronized to all nodes in the cluster via gossip.
+* **Microservices** - Enables Nakama to function as a heavy-duty gateway, with sub-features split and deployed as microservices.
+All services within the cluster support automatic service discovery.
 * **Matchmaker**, **dashboard**, **metrics**, and [more](https://heroiclabs.com/docs).

 Build scalable games and apps with a production ready server used by ambitious game studios and app developers [all around the world](https://heroiclabs.com/customers/).
 Have a look at the [documentation](https://heroiclabs.com/docs) and join the [developer community](https://forum.heroiclabs.com) for more info.